 You know who we’re talking about…

-These are staff who rock the boat, divide teams, savage morale, may act unethically (even bully others) and send your best staff looking for work elsewhere.
-And your toxic staff might actually be among your best performers.
+These are staff who rock the boat, divide teams, undermine morale and drive staff members to look for work elsewhere.
+And these might actually be among your best performers.

-“In fact, the cost associated with employing a toxic employee is greater than the benefit of employing a top performer.
-It may be better for the bottom line, in other words, for organizations to put resources toward dealing with their toxic workers than to focus their energies on superstars,” says Dylan Minor from Northwestern’s Kellogg School of Management.
+“In fact, the cost associated with employing a troublesome employee is greater than the benefit of employing a top performer.
+It may be better for the bottom line, in other words, for organizations to put resources toward dealing with their troublesome workers than to focus their energies on superstars,” says Dylan Minor from Northwestern’s Kellogg School of Management.

-His research found four characteristics that predict an employee would become toxic.
+His research found four characteristics that predict trouble ahead.
 They tend to:

 • Be overconfident about their abilities